Foundation / Corporation

 - Individuals are not eligible to apply.

-- Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified in the Affiliate’s 2015 Community Profile.
+- Proposed projects must be specific to breast health and/or breast cancer and address the priorities identified within the attached RFA.
 If a project includes other health issues along with breast cancer, such as a breast and cervical cancer project, funding may only be requested for the breast cancer portion.

-- All past and current Komen-funded grants or awards to applicant are up-to-date and in compliance with Komen requirements.
+- All past and current Komen-funded grants to an applicant must be in compliance with Komen requirements.

 Funds may not be used for the following purposes: